 There are two numbers that every credit union and member should know:

-Those numbers correspond to the cost of fraud every year.
-It costs consumers $4b in consumer identity protection products (such as LifeLock).
-It costs institutions $40b to cover the cost of that fraud—and that doesn’t include additional heavy spending for cybersecurity.
+Those are the two costs of fraud every year.
+It’s $4b in consumer identity protection products (such as LifeLock).
+It’s a whopping $40b for institutions to cover that fraud—and that doesn’t include any spend for cybersecurity.

-These numbers are big, and they show just why digital ID and digital ID protection are necessary in 2020 and beyond.
+These numbers are BIG, and they show just why digital identity authentication and protection are necessary in 2022 and beyond.

 Member Confidence and Experience